Mariners’ one-run magic absent in narrow loss to Rays

 In his 14th start of his first MLB season, the Mariners got an uneven outing from Logan Gilbert, who was pitching in his first MLB start in his home state.

-Pitching in front a large and vocal group of family and friends, that he estimated be about 50 people, the lanky right-hander grinded through five innings, throwing 86 pitches (52 strikes).
-He allowed three runs on five hits, but issued four walks to his six strikeouts.
+Pitching in front a large and vocal group of family and friends, that he estimated to be about 50 people, the lanky right-hander grinded through five innings, throwing 86 pitches (52 strikes).
+He allowed three runs on five hits and issued four walks to his six strikeouts.
 The four walks tied a season-high.
-He walked four against the Angels in a five-inning outing on June 6.
+He walked four against the Angels in a five-inning outing June 6.
 In his 12 other outings, he has never walked more than two batters.

 “Not quite as sharp as we’ve seen him in the past certainly with the command,” Servais said.
 “He was missing some pitches up and to the arm side.
 I thought his timing was a little off today.
-I say all that and you look up and he still gave us five good innings.
-He threw the ball fine really hung in there, but just a little off today and not quite as sharp.
-That happens once in a while.”
+I say all that and you look up and he still gave us five good innings.“

 Gilbert had quality stuff on his pitches as evidenced by the 12 swings and misses, including nine on his four-seam fastball that averaged 95 mph.
 But his command came and went throughout his five innings.
 He had just three called strikes — one each for his slider, curveball and changeup — out of a combined 28 secondary pitches.
-He also had some non-competitive misses with the fastballs which is atypical.
-Of the 23 batters he faced, he threw first-pitch strikes to just 10 of them.
+He also had some noncompetitive misses with the fastballs.
+Of the 23 batters he faced, he threw first-pitch strikes to 10 of them.
 He came back with strikes on 1-0 counts to 10 of 13 hitters.
 But he also had nine counts where the Rays got to three balls.

 “I think I was just a little offline and tried to correct it there in the game after the third,” Gilbert said.
 “But I think I just needed to keep my weight back and not stride across my body, stuff like that.
 So it’s really just staying online with the plate.
 It seems like a simple thing to do, but it’s something to just remind myself and make that adjustment.”

-Even through all of that, if Jarred Kelenic makes a running catch on a missile off the bat of Randy Arozarena in the pivotal three-run third inning, the outcome might have been different.
+Even through all of that, if Kelenic makes a running catch on a missile off the bat of Randy Arozarena in the pivotal three-run third inning, the outcome might have been different.
 The hard line drive got past Kelenic on a catch he seemed poised to make.
 Instead of an out, it turned into a two-run triple.

-“Jarred was in line and he was going to catch that ball,” Servais said.
-“He lost between the roof and the lights.
+“Jarred was in line, and he was going to catch that ball,” Servais said.
+“He lost it between the roof and the lights.
 He just didn’t see it for a second.
 And that happens when you’re playing in this ballpark.”

-The white roof of Tropicana Field, the grayish white walls above the third level, the catwalks above the field and non-traditional lighting placement make it difficult on players.
+The white roof of Tropicana Field, the grayish white walls above the third level, the catwalks above the field and nontraditional lighting placement make it difficult on players.

 “It’s a little quirky,” Servais said.
 “It’s just a different atmosphere than what guys are normally used to playing in.
 It was just one of those where he looked up, and he had a bead on it, and he lost it there for a second.
 That’s why he wasn’t able to complete the play.
-I would say if that ball is hit 100 times, he probably makes that plate 95 times.
+I would say if that ball is hit 100 times, he probably makes that play 95 times.
 It just happens.”

 A sac fly later in the inning gave Tampa a 3-1 lead.